 Why are empaths so susceptible to alcohol, drug, sex, food, gambling, shopping, or other addictions?
+Is there any connection between empaths and addiction?

 Empaths can become overwhelmed and overstimulated due to their extreme sensitivity.
 When they “feel too much,” including their own or another’s pain, some empaths self-medicate.
 If they don’t know how to manage this sensory overload, they numb themselves to shut off their thoughts and feelings to diminish empathy, though not everyone is aware of this motivation.

 You pay a high price for coping with your sensitivities through addictions.
 They wear down your body, mind, and spirit creating illness, depression, and more anxiety as you try to manage an over-stimulating world.
-At best, addictions only provide short term relief from sensory overload, but in the long term they stop working and will worsen your feeling of being overwhelmed.
+At best, addictions only provide short-term relief from sensory overload, but in the long term, they stop working and will worsen your feeling of being overwhelmed.

-Self–Evaluation and Getting Support
+Self–Evaluation And Getting Support

 Though not all alcoholics or addicts absorb other people’s energy, I’ve observed that a large portion do.
 Unfortunately, many empaths remain undiagnosed and don’t realize how overstimulation and high sensitivity fuel their addictive behaviors.
-It’s therefore crucial to understand whether you’re coping with your sensitivities by engaging in addictions.
+It’s, therefore, crucial to understand whether you’re coping with your sensitivities by engaging in addictions.
 How do you know?
 Ask yourself the following questions from my book “The Empath’s Survival Guide”:

 - Have I ever tried to stop overeating or using substances for a month but could only last a few days, despite my best intentions?